uq-pupeter/jsonize/README.md

 There are two optional attributes in a `NodeMap` that have some special purpose:

  - `itemMappings`: Specifies an array of mappings that is to be applied to the `from` node, allowing us to build recursive mappings.
- This has its use when the `type` of the XML node is either a `sequence` or `complexType` (currently not implemented).
-Using `itemMappings` we can specify a number of `NodeMap` that will be applied to each element of an XML sequence to form each item in a JSON array or to an XML ComplexType to form the JSON object.
+ This has its use when the `type` of the input XML node is a `sequence`.
+Using `itemMappings` we can specify a number of `NodeMap` that will be applied to each element of an XML sequence to form each item in a JSON array.

- - `transformation`: Allows to specify by name a `Transformation` containing a Python function that we want to apply to the input node value before mapping it to JSON.
+ - `transformation`: Allows specifying by name a `Transformation` containing a Python function that we want to apply to the input node value before mapping it to JSON.
  Any Python code can be invoked as long as it's wrapped in a function that takes a single parameter.
-It can be used for string manipulation, type casting...
+It can be used for string manipulation, type casting, getting values from external sources (e.g., DB, API query...).
+Your imagination is the limit.

- Once our JSON file containing the Jsonize mapping is defined we can simply invoke the function `xml_document_to_json_document` passing the appropriate parameters and it will do the work for us.
+ Once our JSON file containing the Jsonize mapping is defined we can simply invoke the function `xml_document_to_json_document` or `json_document_to_json_document` passing the appropriate parameters and it will do the work for us.
 An example can be found in the [example folder](https://github.com/eurocontrol-swim/jsonize/blob/master/jsonize/example/).
  This example is chosen to highlight various useful features of Jsonize: